 Follow these steps in order.

-1. From the current working directory, check that `01-Projects/` and `05-Daily-Files/` exist.
-If either is missing, tell the user the vault does not appear to be set up here and stop.
+1. From the current working directory, check that `01-Projects/`, `05-Daily-Files/`, and `06-Templates/_daily-template.md` all exist.
+If any is missing, tell the user the vault does not appear to be set up here and stop.

 Today's project list: